magento/magento2/app/code/Magento/InventorySourceDeductionApi/README.md

 ## Installation details

 This module is installed as part of Magento Open Source.
-It cannot be disabled.
+It cannot be deleted or disabled.